AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ### Use optional authentication

 The `key` and `secret` are optional.
-During the creation of the variable, it is possible to set it to `sensitive` so that the value is not visible in the web interface hiding the `key` and `secret`.
-If you choose not to use the `key` and `secret` authentication method, you need to ensure that the server is authorized to the S3 bucket by other means.
-In that case, the `key` and `secret` should be omitted from the JSON configuration.
+When you create the variable, you can hide the `key` and `secret` by selecting the `sensitive` option.
+With this setting, the values are not visible in the web interface.
 See [Variable visibility](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure/env/variable-levels.html#visibility) in the _Commerce on Cloud Infrastructure guide_.

+If you want to use an a different authentication method, omit the `key` and `secret` from the JSON configuration,.
+Configure the alternative authentication method, and verify that the server is authorized to the S3 bucket.

 ### Sync the remote storage

-After enabling the Remote Storage module, make sure to synchronize the current media files to the remote store location.
+After enabling the Remote Storage module, synchronize the current media files to the remote store location.

 **To start the synchronization**: